doritosfordinner/doritosfordinner.github.io/_posts/2016-01-01-she-stinks.md

 title: She Stinks
 ---

-She farted so I escaped to a spare bedroom.
+She farted.
+I sought refuge in a spare bedroom.
 Happy new year.